- Week 1: User Intelligence

 Call 1: User Intelligence

 UserIQ gathers user intelligence through feature adoption, endless segmentation possibilities, and tracking user activity.
-Learn how to set up and view the information below.
+Learn how to setup and view the information below.

 Currently Online & User Detail

-Currently online displays a list of users that have logged on in the last 30 minutes, and if available, their account name (if the account name variable is being passed to UserIQ).
-Click on a User to see additional detail such as, the attributes being passed to UserIQ for this user, number of actions and sessions for the last 7 days, and their campaign history.
+Currently, online displays a list of users that have logged on in the last 30 minutes, and if available, their account name (if the account name variable is being passed to UserIQ).
+Click on a User to see additional detail such as the attributes being passed to UserIQ for this user, number of actions and sessions for the last 7 days, and their campaign history.

-Live Feed displays the last 100 actions on your web app, displaying page views and mouse clicks by user.
+Live Feed displays the last 100 actions on your web app, displaying page views and mouse clicks by the user.